Study Abroad Program Overview

 - MyEAP Course Catalog lists courses previously taken by UC students.
 Additional courses may be available and not all courses may still be offered.

-- When searching the MyEAP course catalog look in the "units" column to determine which courses are lectures and which ones are electives.
-The lectures are 6.0 units and the electives are 4.5 units.
+- When searching the MyEAP course catalog look in the "units" column to determine which courses are lectures and which ones are seminars.
+The lectures are 6.0 units and the seminars are 4.5 units.

 You are required to take a full-time course of study while abroad.
-24-25 quarter/16-16.7 semester UC units per semester required; five-six courses.
+24–25 quarter/16–16.7 semester UC units per semester required; five courses.